Date of Degree

 The findings from this study shed light on understandings concerning the evolution of teacher beliefs.
 Factors effecting teacher beliefs include college preparatory education programs, school communities, and the individual teachers themselves.
 There is a need to continue explorations of how these factors are interrelated, as well as how to influence and sustain the development of reformed-based beliefs about teaching and learning in order to influence instructional practices.

 xi, 197 pages

 Includes bibliographical references (pages 190-197).

 Copyright 2009 Christopher Scott Soldat

 Soldat, Christopher Scott.
-"Investigating the impact of a preservice program on beliefs about science teaching and learning." dissertation, University of Iowa, 2009.
+"Investigating the impact of a preservice program on beliefs about science teaching and learning."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.